k2view-academy/K2View-Academy/articles/15_web_services/09_swagger.md

    * Graphit - all Graphit files defined as a part of the project implementations.

-   * Lu - all  built-in LU Web Services that bring LU metadata, data and data modifications, such as Delete instance.
+   * LU - all  built-in LU Web Services that bring LU metadata, data and data modifications, such as Delete instance.

    * Project defined categories for Web Services.